 Due to deforestation (see Biodiversity), wood is no longer an important natural resource.

 Syria suffered from harsh droughts between 2007 and 2010.
-Despite the fact that some rain fell in 2010, the harvest failed again in that year.
+Even though some rain fell in 2010, the harvest failed again in that year.

-The north-eastern part of Syria is considered extremely vulnerable by the World Food Program.
-The drought has had a serious impact on the nutritional status and livelihoods of farmers and herdsmen.
+The northeastern part of Syria is considered extremely vulnerable by the World Food Program.
+The drought has had a serious impact on the nutritional status and livelihoods of farmers and herders.

 24 areas are officially listed as Protected Areas (PA’s) or Main Biodiversity Biomes, with a total of 222,591 hectare.
 Their size and nature vary from the 60,000 hectare mountainous pistachio forest of Jabal Abu Rujmayn (or Abou Rojmen) in central Syria (governorate of Homs) to the 133 hectare Jubbata al-Khashab forest (governorate of Quneitra in the south) or some very small National Heritage areas near Damascus.

 These Protected Areas ‘require further development, in addition to the establishment of the appropriate administrative and executive plans’, as stated by the Ministry of Environment (see Strategic & National Environmental Action Plan, 2003).
 Their actual status is unclear.
-Further plans have been developed for a number of regions, which in particular address raising awareness of the local population, and training programmes for personnel, but they are yet to materialize.
-Besides these PA’s, there are about 100,000 hectare of Protected Grazing Areas.
+Further plans have been developed for several regions, which address raising awareness of the local population, and training programs for personnel, but they are yet to materialize.
+Besides these PA’s, there is about 100,000 hectare of Protected Grazing Areas.